liveinstantly/theoplayer-web-nuxt3-example/README.md

 This is an optional step.

-Nuxt web application expects source files/directories will be flat under the root project directory, while Vue web application expects source files/directories inside `./src` directory under the root project directiry.
+Nuxt web application expects source files/directories will be flat under the root project directory, while Vue web application expects source files/directories inside `./src` directory under the root project directory.

 If you want to move the source files/directories of your Nuxt3 web application, you can follow the steps below: